0xInfection/Awesome-WAF/README.md

 #### Technique:
 - Using the whitelist string as a parameter in GET/POST/PUT/DELETE requests smuggles our payload through the WAF.
 - Usually some `*-sync-request` keywords or a shared token value is used as the secret.
+- Often adding specific headers may trigger a similar whitelist behaviour.

 Now when making a request to the server, you can append it as a parameter:
 ```